oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 but should not be considered the extent of the CSRF protection, as described in {{draft-ietf-httpbis-rfc6265bis}}

 OAuth was originally created for third-party or federated access to APIs, so it may not be the best solution in a common-domain deployment.
-That said, using OAuth even in a common-domain architecture does mean you can more easily rearchitect things later, such as if you were to later add a new domain to the system.
+That said, there are still some advantages in using OAuth even in a common-domain architecture:

+* Allows more flexibility in the future, such as if you were to later add a new domain to the system.
+With OAuth already in place, adding a new domain wouldn't require any additional rearchitecting.
+* Being able to take advantage of existing library support rather than writing bespoke code for the integration.
+* Centralizing login and multifactor support, account management, and recovery at the OAuth server, rather than making it part of the application logic.

+Using OAuth for browser-based apps in a first-party same-domain scenario provides these advantages, and can be accomplished by either of the two architectural patterns described below.

 JavaScript Applications with a Backend